 Você está aqui

-Charity Profile: Smart Cells & Borne
+Charity Profile: Borne

-The family cord blood bank Smart Cells is proud to be a founding donor to Borne, a collaboration launched in 2014 with support from Chelsea and Westminster Health Charity and the maternity team at Chelsea and Westminster Hospital, located located in London, UK.
+The family cord blood bank Smart Cells is proud to have been a founding donor to Borne, a collaboration launched in 2014 with support from Chelsea and Westminster Health Charity and the maternity team at Chelsea and Westminster Hospital, located located in London, UK.
 In 2016, Borne became an independent charity.

 Borne's goal is to make childbirth safer and promote lifelong health for mothers and babies.
 Borne was set up in response to a need for greater research into the risks of premature birth.
 In the UK, more than 1 in 10 babies are born too soon.
 Worldwide, 15 million babies are born prematurely every year, and this is responsible for 70% of disability and death in newborn babies.